fiskabollen/z80Monitor/README.md

 ```

 and wait for a character.
 Any character recieved other than return will abort and return you to Memory Location Status Display.
 Sending return will transfer execution to the instruction at the current address.
+Be careful! - your ARSE will simply start executing instructions at the current address; you are most likely leaving ARSEos at this point.

 # TODO